JochenFM/Milestone_2/README.md

 - [x] **Flip counter**: counts the number of flips a user has made, allowing them to track their progress and compete for the lowest number of flips.
 - [x] **Timer**: displays the time remaining for the user to complete the game.
 - [x] **Game board**: displays the game cards face down ready to be clicked.
 - [x] **Game cards**: interactive on hover on the card back, their card face contains the portrait images to be matched by the user to win the game.
-Upon match, the name of the matched statisticians appears.

 *sounds*